Too Good for Drugs (TGFD) 6th Grade

 The typical resources for implementing the program are:

-- The Too Good for Drugs program kit for the grade level(s) of the class or students
+- The Too Good for Drugs program kit for 6th Grade

 - A Student Workbook for each student